Barnsley: Regeneration

-Major companies in Barnsley include online retailer ASOS, the largest cake bakery in Europe, Premier Foods (formerly Lyons Bakery) who make the Mr Kipling Cake brand, Ardagh Glass (glass bottle makers), Symphony Kitchens, Premdor, several double glazing joinery manufacturers and a number of other large food manufacturers.
-Most of these businesses are based on industrial parks outside the town centre including many on reclaimed former coal mine sites.
+Major companies in Barnsley include on-line retailer ASOS; the largest cake bakery in Europe, Premier Foods (formerly Lyons Bakery) which makes the Mr Kipling Cake brand; Ardagh Glass, glass bottle makers; Symphony Kitchens; and Premdor.
+Most of these businesses are based on industrial parks outside the town centre, including many on reclaimed former coal mine sites.
 The town centre is now moving towards a service economy.

 In June 2024, unemployment stood at 3.4% in Barnsley North and 4.1% in Barnsley South, compared to the national level of 3.9%.

 The western half of the borough stretches from the M1 to the edge of the Peak District and is rural in character.
 This western part includes the market town of Penistone and Wentworth Castle and its Grade I listed gardens, Cannon Hall Park and Museum, Cawthorne Jubilee Museum, Wortley Hall and gardens, and Wortley Top Forge (16th century Forge).

 In 2002, Barnsley Council and partners launched a consultation, "Rethinking Barnsley".
 It led to a regeneration programme centred on the town centre which is still underway.
 Developments included the transport interchange, a cultural centre in the old Civic Hall, a Digital Media Centre (opened August 2007), and new offices and apartments throughout the town centre.
 At the same time new housing areas were developed.
 Business parks on the M1 at Junctions 37 and 36, and in the Dearne Valley, have expanded job opportunities.
 Unemployment is now below the national average.
 The economic development of Barnsley is led by the Barnsley Development Agency.

-Significant industrial employers include the Ardagh Group and ASOS.com.